“I came to understand that the hole a man leaves

 - Regrettably, some children do not have fathers living with them, due to death, divorce or abandonment.
 Other fathers are present, but emotionally absent, inattentive, or non-supportive.

 - The social and emotional consequences of fatherless children are devastating.
-Children without fathers (who are actively involved and caring fathers) are at greater risk for a lot of problems—like drug and alcohol abuse, premarital sex, out-of-wedlock births, teen suicide, high dropouts, emotional illness, gang membership and juvenile delinquency and imprisonment.
+Children without fathers (who are actively involved and caring fathers) are at greater risk for a lot of problems—like drug and alcohol abuse, premarital sex, out-of-wedlock births, child abuse, sexual abuses, teen suicide, high school dropouts, emotional illness, behavioral disorders, living in poverty and homelessness, gang membership and juvenile delinquency and imprisonment.

 - Our prisons are full of men and women who have lived recklessly after being abandoned by their fathers.